denten-books/plain-text/1-metaphor.md

 direct, the iconic representation of the document---the image of a file---usurps the physical object, the file itself.
-Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, in the direct manipulation paradigm the simulacrum occludes the very nature of the simulation.
+Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, "direct manipulation" occludes mimesis.

 ## Speculative Formalism